Mirfield railway station: TransPennine Express

-Since the May 2018 timetable change, TransPennine Express services now call here hourly each direction seven days per week.
-Eastbound trains serve most local stations to Leeds, whilst westbound trains call at Deighton and Huddersfield (direct services west of there ended at the December 2018 timetable change).
+Since the May 2018 timetable change, TransPennine Express services now call here twice each hour in each direction seven days per week.
+Eastbound there is an hourly stopping service calling at local stations to Leeds whilst westbound trains call at Deighton and Huddersfield; alternate services continue to Stalybridge and Manchester Piccadilly.
+There is now also a regular service to York via Wakefield Kirkgate, which replaces the now defunct Northern local service to Wakefield and was introduced at the December 2023 timetable change.

 Grand Central – West Riding

-The station sees a number of direct services to London Kings Cross via Wakefield Kirkgate, Pontefract and Doncaster, which commenced on 23 May 2010.
+The station sees a number of direct services to London Kings Cross via Wakefield Kirkgate, Pontefract and Doncaster, which commenced on 23 May 2010, however, Mirfield was not a calling point until the December 2011 timetable change.
 In January 2009, Grand Central Railway had their application for train paths to run a Bradford Interchange (via Halifax and Brighouse) to London service accepted by the Office of Rail Regulation.
 In the December 2017 timetable, four trains call in each direction throughout the week (including Sundays).
-This service temporarily stopped during the COVID-19 pandemic season but in December 2020 started to see a return.
+This service temporarily stopped during the COVID-19 pandemic but resumed in December 2020.

 Future

 In February 2019, it was revealed that Mirfield was in line for a new station as part of the £3 billion TransPennine Route Upgrade.
-The plans involve the reconstruction of the current platforms 1 and 2 on what will become the 'slow' lines between Heaton Lodge and Thornhill LNW junctions, along with the restoration of the fourth line to complete the 'fast' lines between those two points.
-The existing platform 3 would be demolished under this scheme.
+The plans involve the reconstruction and lengthening of the current platforms 1 and 2 on what will become the 'slow' lines between Heaton Lodge and Thornhill LNW junctions, along with the restoration of the fourth line to complete the 'fast' lines between those two points.
+The existing platform 3 will be demolished under this scheme.